Boston Live Shows: Best Venues for Music, Comedy and Culture

 Paradise Rock Club (the Dise) reportedly gained traction when it booked U2 in 1980.
 “U2 was a terrible club band [then], but…we loved Boston, the club and its audience,” Bono once said.
 “The Paradise holds a special place in U2’s history.”

 The venue’s rectangular shape and wide stage bring concertgoers closer to the action.
-There’s good security and a decent sound system, with Boston live shows and concerts regularly on the schedule.
+Plus, there’s good security and a decent sound system, with Boston live shows regularly on the schedule.

 SoWa Art and Design District